 A planning initiation meeting will be held with the COTR and Interdisciplinary Team by within 4 weeks after the contract Notice to Proceed.
 The purpose of the initiation meeting is to clarify the project deliverables; to discuss the overall planning process; to acquaint the Contractor with the Interdisciplinary Team; to answer questions about the management alternatives analyzed in the DEIS; to review public comments received on the DEIS, and to provide other relevant information needed to begin work on the FEIS.
 Prior to the planning initiation meeting, through review of the Government furnished materials, the Contractor shall have developed a basic understanding of the Refuge, the mouse eradication NEPA process, and proposed management alternatives, and shall be prepared to discuss the EIS.

-RESUME HEREMay 1, 2016: Start of performance period
+RESUME HEREMay 1, 2016 (estimated): Notice to Proceed and start of performance period.

 May 10, 2016: Service delivers to the contractor electronic copies of the public DEIS, all public comments, draft summary of public comments, draft scoping report, names and contact information of the Interdisciplinary Team and cooperating agency staff, and instructions for maintaining and compiling the Administrative Record.